bartbutenaers/node-red-contrib-blockly/README.md

 Moreover the generated Javascript code can be displayed, so you can learn Javascript coding step by step...

 Thanks to lots of people, for their assistance during the development of this node:
-* On the Google Blockly [forum](https://groups.google.com/forum/#!forum/blockly): Andrew Marshall, Mark Friedman, Erik Pasternak, Timo Herngreen, ...
+* A lot of folks on the Google Blockly [forum](https://groups.google.com/forum/#!forum/blockly) ...
-* On the Node-RED [forum](https://discourse.nodered.org/): Julian Knight for thinking out loud, Simon Walters for lots of stuff, ...
+* [Simon Walters](https://github.com/cymplecy) as analyst and righteous judge of this repository.
+* [Jeff](https://github.com/jsccjj) for contributing to features like full-screen mode.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):